deivshon/dotfiles/README.md

 + [bc](https://archlinux.org/packages/extra/x86_64/bc/) [floating point operations in shell scripts]

 ## **Color packages**
 Color packages are a basic way to generalize the setup script for different color styles.
-They are JavaScript objects that (currently) contain three fields
+They are JavaScript objects that (currently) contain four fields
 + mainColor
 + secondaryColor
 + wallpaperLink